“I think my child prefers the nanny to me!”

 Take the child with you on your walks, read books together (you both can be reading your own) watch TV together (never take the easy option of asking the child to watch TV alone while you are working).
 The more time you both are together, the better it is.

-This kind of a routine works even with grown up kids.
+This kind of routine works even with grown-up kids.
 I and my daughter make it a point to watch a show together for half an hour, and this is a practice we started some years back when we would sit and watch the cartoon together, and laugh at them together.
-Now we don’t watch cartoons but still watch something together.
+Now we don’t watch cartoons but still, watch something together.

 Delegate other work to the nanny